Akita

 Akita History

-The Akita was officially recognized by the AKC in 1972 when the breed entered the AKC’s Stud Book; they joined the Working group in 1973.
-(The dogs in this group were all bred to do specific jobs, like hunting or pulling sleds).
-Currently, there are two main types of Akitas: the more commonly known American Akita (or just Akita) and the Akitainu (meaning “dog”), also called the Japanese Akita.
-The AKC considers these two separate breeds: the Akita and the Japanese Akitainu.
+The Akita was officially recognized by the American Kennel Club (AKC) in 1972.
+Currently, there are two main types of Akitas: the more commonly known American Akita (or just Akita) and the Akita Inu, also called the Japanese Akita.
+The AKC considers these two separate breeds.